pc-aide/AWS/pdf/AWS Certified Cloud Practitioner Study Guide: CLF-C01 Exam/Assessment Test.md

    * A. Enterprise.
    * B. Business and Enterprise.
    * C. Developer and Basic.
-   * All plans get this level of support.
+   * D. All plans get this level of support.

 6) AWS customers get full access to the AWS Trusted Advisor best practice checks when they subscribe to which support plan(s)?